Kazu010101/Splunk-security-monitoring-portfolio/README.md

 Alerts on Splunk are saved searches that can be triggered when certain pre-determined conditions are met.
 They can be scheduled or in real-time.

 ## Step 1: Creating the Brute-Force Alert in Splunk
-- We will use the querry from the previous brute force attack detection.
+- We will use the following SPL for brute force attack detection.

   ```
   index=win_svr2_index EventCode=4625